Have you ever found yourself sitting down to work on a sales letter, only to experience a bad case of writers’ block?

 This is a common situation that many marketers experience, especially those who create large amounts of content each day or each week.

-Creating a “swipe worthy” file can provide you the inspiration you need to create new content for sales letters and marketing copy.
+A “swipe worthy” file can provide the inspiration you need to create new content for sales letters and marketing copy.

 Well, first let’s dive into exactly what a swipe file is.

 A swipe file is a personal collection of sales letters and advertising copy that have been proven to work.